Home AdviceInternet Safety: Help yourself stay safe online (and offline!)

 Have strong passwords

 Have you told a friend your password?
-If you have then it is not safe, no matter how much you trust your friend.
+If you have – it is not safe, no matter how much you trust your friend.

 Cyber S-M-A-R-T

 There are lots of organisations out there to help.
 Childnet is one of them.
 For children and youth there are additional problems, mostly through not understanding the internet or mobile and smart phones.
-If you share something with someone by internet or phone it’s not private or you’d better hope that the person at the other end is who they are (if you’ve never met them) or even if you know them personally that what you shared with them they’ll keep private.
+If you share something with someone by internet or phone, although you might think it’s private there is always the chance it can be seen by others and you are assuming the person receiving it is who they are.

-One of the bigger more recent problems is ‘sexting’.
+One of the more recent problems is ‘sexting’.
 Sending explicit texts or images by phone.
-As mobiles have become more powerful and it’s been easier to send images and video (you need to remember this site has been online since the very early days of the internet and mobiles were not smart, just phone and simple text) the ability to quickly share images has made it very tempting to do this especially boy and girl-friends.
-Unfortunately, a lot of young people are finding those images or texts coming back to haunt them – from finding out that the images or messages were being shared around, to blackmail and being coerced (forced) into doing worse things.
+As mobiles have become more powerful, it’s become so much easier to send images and video (you need to remember this website has been online since the very early days of the internet when mobiles were not smart, you only had the ability to talk or send a short simple text message).
+The ability to make videos or take photos and share them has made it very tempting to do this, especially intimate images between close friends.
+Unfortunately, a lot of young people are finding those images or even texts are coming back to haunt them – from finding out that the images or messages were being shared around, to blackmail and being coerced (forced) into doing worse things.
 Some more information here

 Sexting and the impacts on young people